 Week 2: Circular Business Models.
 In this week circular business models are explored in-depth and a range of ways for business to create economic and social value are discussed.

 Week 3: Circular Design, Innovation and Assessment.
 This week presents topics like functional materials and eco-design as well as methods to assess environmental impacts.

 Week 4: Policies and Networks.
 This week explores the role of governments and networks and how policies and sharing best practices can enable the circular economy.

 Week 5: Circular Societies.
 This week examines new norms, forms of engagement, social systems, and institutions, needed by the circular economy and how we, as individuals, can help society become more circular.

 This course is developed in cooperation with: EIT Raw materials, VITO, Geological Survey of Denmark and Greenland (GEUS), National Technical University of Athens (NTUA), Ghent University, and Delft University of Technology (TUDelft).

 - In total 25 films and 6 instructors.

-- 5 weeks duration, approximately 3 hours per week.
+- 5 weeks duration, approximately 3 hours of course work per week.

 - You may transfer to later sessions to extend the course.